Current Lab Members

 John's dissertation investigated the ecological genetics of habitat specialization and range limitations.

-Katy Heath - Assistant Professor, Department of Plant Biology University of Illinois
+Katy Heath - Associate Professor, Department of Plant Biology University of Illinois

 Katy's dissertation research investigated evolutionary forces that may maintain genetic variation in the Medicago-Sinorhizobia symbiosis.